TanaTTV/vibe-engine/README.md

 1. Click "Export JSON" to download the grade blueprint
 2. Run `python automation/build_grade.py`
 3. Select the JSON file when prompted
-4. The script installs the LUT and applies it to your current node
+4. The script installs the LUT and applies it to Node 2 (or Node 1 as fallback)

 ---